-Selecting "fast" improves the speed at which screen display occurs at the expense of minor, temporary distortion of text called "tearing."
+Selecting fast improves the speed at which screen display occurs at the expense of minor, temporary distortion of text called "tearing."

-Scroll: [Smooth 1, Smooth 2, Smooth 4, Smooth 8, Jump]
+Scroll Speed: [Smooth 1, Smooth 2, Smooth 4, Smooth 8]

 Choose whether the data on the screen scrolls smoothly or "jumps" to accommodate data at the rate it is received.

 Select the number of scan lines per second the page scrolls up when smooth scroll is selected.
 Smooth 1 is the slowest rate and Smooth 8 is the fastest.
+This selection is only visible when Scroll is set to smooth.